kavu/aita-widget-sdk-ios/README.md

 1. Add `WidgetSDK.framework` and `WidgetSDKBundle.bundle` to your project.
 2. Add `WidgetSDK.framework` to your target's Linked frameworks and libraries and Embedded binaries.
+3. Set Yes to "Embedded content contains Swift Code" in your target's settings
-3. Add the following code to your Podfile
+4. Add the following code to your Podfile

 ```
 use_frameworks!